Omicron COVID Variant Symptoms, Cases and More: What We Know So Far

 The governor urged people who have not yet gotten vaccinated to do so and said people who have been vaccinated should get a booster shot as soon as they are eligible for one.
 Baker said he is planning to get his booster shot on Friday.

-"Remember, we went through a similar exercise here on delta," he said during a separate radio appearance Monday.
+"Remember, we went through a similar exercise here on delta," he said during a separate interview on GBH's Boston Public Radio program Monday.
 "There was a lot of concern about transmissability and virulence.
 The conclusion was it was more transmissable, but not more virulent...
 The vaccines turned out to work quite well."

 What about the rest of New England?